Pavel-Kravchenko/Evolution-of-mitochondrial-DNA-inheritance-patterns/README.md

 This pipeline is the part of bioengineering and bioinformatics faculty coursework

-The pipeline provides an analysis of evolutionary linked sequences.
+The pipeline provides an analysis of evolutionarily linked sequences.

 ## Before you start